 The build on the Woom 4 is both durable and efficient.
-We appreciate the Kenda Small Block tires, sealed ahead headset, sealed bearing hubs, and lightweight aluminum rims.
-The quality of the components make for a lightweight bike, durability over time, and an enjoyable rider experience.
+We appreciate the, sealed ahead headset, sealed bearing hubs, and lightweight aluminum rims.
+The quality of the components makes for a lightweight bike, durability over time, and an enjoyable rider experience.

-The Kenda Small Block tires are ones I’ve actually used on my own bikes time and time again over the years.
+The reflective in-house tires are also high-quality.
 They hit a sweet spot where they are fast-rolling on pavement but can manage dirt and gravel as well.

 Sizing is a No-Brainer Thanks to the Woom Size Chart